JJConsulting/JJMasterData/doc/README.md

 ```

 4. Run the bat on folder (JJConsulting.JJMasterData\doc\JJMasterData.Documentation\server.bat)
-It's build and hosted the doc site on localhost:8080
+It'll build and host the documetation site on localhost:8080